How Flash Vulnerabilities Expose You To Attacks

 Can’t software developers use other, more secure platforms?

 For a long time, Flash has been the platform of choice.
-Now developers can choose to use HTML 5 as an alternative, but this option hasn’t gained enough popularity to oust Flash as market leader.
+Now developers moved on to other technologies, but Flash still has a strong market share and Flash vulnerabilities abound.

 But let’s see how things actually work:

-So how do cyber criminals actually use Flash vulnerabilities against me?
+So how do cybercriminals use Flash vulnerabilities against you?

 The more complex software gets, the more security holes it has.
 It’s as simple as that.